Last witnesses in Murdaugh case before jury sees crime scene

 “I don’t have an opinion.
 I don’t have the benefit of the materials you have,” Crosby said.

-Murdaugh is awaiting trial on about 100 other charges including financial crimes.
+Murdaugh is awaiting trial on about 100 other charges, including financial crimes.
 Murdaugh, who has been disbarred, admitted to the thefts, which could carry decades in prison, on the stand last week.

 Defense attorneys asked that the jury be able to visit the scene of the killings to help them understand how small the storage room is where Paul Murdaugh was killed and the distance between the two bodies.
-Prosecutors were against the visit, saying the scene looks different than it did in June 2021 as trees and vegetation has grown and no one has lived on the property since the killings.
+Prosecutors were against the visit, saying the scene looks different than it did in June 2021 as trees and vegetation have grown and no one has lived on the property since the killings.

 Judge Clifton Newman is allowing only the jury, attorneys from both sides, security and police, and a court reporter to come.
 He banned drones from flying over.
 Once the jury leaves, one reporter, photographer and videographer will be able to see the property.